 The second is external, searching to stimulate new thinking about possible career directions by looking to outside sources.
 Of course, working with a career counselor/coach, or life coach/ consultant is one important source because such a person can suggest many different avenues of exploration.
 Some of them are:

-c) Reading one of the books recommended in the career section of my website.
+d) Reading one of the books recommended in the career section of my website and completing the exercises contained therein.

-d) Spending time on that treasure trove of information, the internet.
+e) Spending investigative time on that treasure trove of information, the internet.

 Stay as present as possible in the experiences you begin to encounter as you move down the paths of exploration.
 What aspects of the exploration did you look forward to?
 What stimulated your curiosity?
 On the flip side, where did you encounter fear or anxiety?
 Talking through the fears with your spouse or a trusted friend can help you determine whether the path you’re exploring is destined to be fruitless because of some deep-seated barriers, or that the barriers are surmountable, in which case continue the exploration.
 As you move further down the paths remain open to the possibility that an adjustment needs to be made in your original thinking, and that a “branch” of the path may be worth investigating.
 In the final analysis, though, you will be seeking the inner sense of “rightness” that will tell you that you’ve identified the answer(s) to your quest.